SDCopy-App/SDCopyManual/README.md

-# SDCopyManual
+# SDCopy Manual

-The manual of SDCopy
+This repo contains the tech file of SDCopy to be viewed publicly.